 - Field Trips

-- Specials (Music Therapy with Piedmont Music Therapy, Art Therapy, P.E., Interest Clubs, and Spanish)
+- Specials (Music Therapy with Piedmont Music Therapy, Art Therapy, Orton Gillingham Tutoring, P.E., Latin, Spanish, Weekly Counseling and Equine Therapy at Triple Play Farms)

 Our alternative learning school encourages academic excellence by developing customized learning plans and closely monitoring student progress through MAP (Measure of Academic Progress) testing.
 This adaptive tool helps teachers and parents make informed decisions to promote a student’s academic achievement.